 - What are my responsibilities as a Summer or Winter School student?

-- What responsibilities does the Summer School have towards me as a Winter School student?
+- What responsibilities does the Summer School assume for students?

-- use this time to accelerate your academic career and to finish your degree sooner
+- use this time to accelerate your degree

 - reduce your workload throughout the rest of the year